Meet the Peetes

 Meet the Peetes is an American reality television series starring Holly Robinson Peete, Rodney Peete, their four children, and her mother, Dolores.
 The series is Hallmark Channel's first entry into unscripted reality television.
 The Peete family had previously starred in For Peete's Sake for two seasons (2016–2017) on the Oprah Winfrey Network.

 The series premiered on February 18, 2018, as part of Hallmark Channel's Sunday-night programming.
 On March 21, 2018, Hallmark announced the show's renewal for a second season.
 Amid other Sunday-night programming changes, Meet the Peetes moved to Monday nights in season two beginning with episode four on March 18, 2019.
-Cancellation of the series was announced in May 2019.
+The cancellation of the series was announced in May 2019.